 - (1) Any person who has been denied a permit or whose permit has been revoked or suspended may appeal this action to a special master within the ten (10) day period after the division originates the adverse action.
-A written notice of appeal and appeal bond appropriate filing fee must be filed with the division within ten (10) days of the notice of adverse action.
-The board of county commissioners is hereby authorized to establish the amount of the appeal bond filing fee by resolution.
+A written notice of appeal and appeal bond must be filed with the division within ten (10) days of the notice of adverse action.
+The board of county commissioners is hereby authorized to establish the amount of the appeal bond by resolution.
 The appeal bond shall be remitted to the division in the form of a money order, a certified check, a cashier's check, or a bank check payable to the county. - (2) The appeal must be heard by a special master within thirty (30) calendar days after the owner has submitted a notice of appeal.
-The appeal may be delayed by the division, the special master, or the permit applicant or permit holder beyond the thirty (30)
+The appeal may be delayed by the division, the special master, or the permit applicant or permit holder beyond the thirty (30) calendar days for good cause shown. - (3) The person receiving the notice of adverse action shall, until final disposition of the appeal, take whatever positive measures are necessary to prevent any future violations of this chapter from occurring. - (4) Unless otherwise provided herein, the hearing before the special master shall be governed as provided in section 4-30, Animal care and control special master hearing. - (5) The denial, revocation or suspension of the permit shall be upheld or revoked by the special master.

-calendar days for good cause shown. beyond the thirty (30) calendar days if the division experiences extenuating circumstances beyond its control.
+(e) Owner requirements following notice of adverse action and/or appeal process.

-- (3) The person receiving the notice of adverse action shall, until final disposition of the appeal, take whatever positive measures are necessary to prevent any future violations of this chapter incidents from occurring. - (4) Unless otherwise provided herein, the hearing before the special master shall be governed as provided in section 4-30, Animal care and control special master hearing. - (5) (4) The denial, revocation or suspension of the permit shall be upheld or revoked by the special master. - (5) All decisions by the special master shall be final. - (6) The special master shall provide the permittee with written notice of his/her decision. - (e) Owner requirements following notice of adverse action and/or appeal process. - (1) If the notice of adverse action of denial, revocation or suspension of a permit for a kennel, pet shop, grooming parlor, excess animal habitat or commercial pasture stable issued under this section is not appealed, or upon appeal, the adverse action is upheld by the special master, the animal establishment shall be required to humanely dispose, by means of returning to owner, sale, auction, gift, euthanasia performed by a licensed veterinarian or other humane method, all animals in its possession, within ten (10) days after the deadline to appeal has passed the appeal hearing.
-If the notice of adverse action of denial, revocation, or suspension of a permit issued under this section for a kennel, pet shop, grooming parlor, excess animal habitat or commercial stable is upheld on appeal, the animal establishment shall be required to humanely dispose, by means of returning to owner, sale, gift, euthanasia performed by a licensed veterinarian or other humane method, all animals in its possession, within ten (10) days after the appeal hearing unless otherwise ordered by the special master.
-The permit applicant or permit holder shall provide the division must receive with written notification of the disposition and location of each animal, including the name, address, and telephone number of each new owner.
-If after ten (10) days the animals have not been humanely disposed of, as described above, the division shall attempt to notify owner(s), if applicable, and may seize and impound any animals found to be housed or kept in violation of this chapter and/or Florida Statutes, Ch.
-828.027.
-Such animals shall be held-may be redeemed in accordance with sec.
-4-12., Redemption and adoption. for fifteen (15) days and may then be sold or humanely disposed of at the discretion of the division.
-The total expense of harboring and treating such animals by the division shall be the responsibility of the revoked permit holder or applicant.
-No part of the permit fee shall be refunded.
+(1) If the notice of adverse action of denial, revocation or suspension of a permit issued under this section is not appealed, the animal establishment shall be required to humanely dispose, by means of returning to owner, sale, gift, euthanasia performed by a licensed veterinarian or other humane method, all animals in its possession that it is not otherwise entitled to possess under this chapter, within fifteen (15) days after the deadline to appeal has passed.
+If the notice of adverse action of denial, revocation, or suspension of a permit issued under this section is upheld on appeal, the animal establishment shall be required to humanely dispose, by means of returning to owner, sale, gift, euthanasia performed by a licensed veterinarian or other humane method, all animals in its possession that it is not otherwise entitled to possess under this chapter, within fifteen (15) days after the appeal hearing unless otherwise ordered by the special master.
+The permit applicant or permit holder shall provide the division with written notification of the disposition and location of each animal, including the name, address, and telephone number of each new owner.
+If the animals have not been humanely disposed of, as described above, the division shall attempt to notify owner(s), if applicable, and may impound any animals found to be housed or kept in violation of this chapter.
+Such animals may be redeemed in accordance with sec.
+4-12., Redemption and adoption.

-- (2) Any person who has been denied a permit upon initial application may not reapply for a period of thirty (30) days.
-Permit applications shall be valid for thirty (30) days in order for applicants to make corrections to meet minimum compliance specifications. - (3) Any person whose permit has been revoked may not reapply for a period of one (1) year.
-Each reapplication shall be accompanied by a fee to be established by the board by resolution.
-No part of the reapplication fee shall be refunded. - (4) Any person with a guilty adjudication of animal cruelty within the past five (5) years may not hold a permit to operate an animal establishment in the county.
+- (2) Any person whose permit has been revoked may not reapply for a period of one (1) year.
+Each reapplication shall be accompanied by a fee to be established by the board by resolution. - (3) Any person with a guilty adjudication of animal cruelty within the past five (5) years may not hold a permit to operate an animal establishment in the county.